Emissions of the main air pollutants in Europe

 - Three additional EEA member countries have emission ceilings for 2010 set in the Gothenburg Protocol under the 1979 UNECE Convention on Long-range Transboundary Air Pollution (Liechtenstein, Norway and Switzerland).
 All three countries met the SOx ceiling.
 Switzerland also met the ceilings for the other three pollutants.
 Liechtenstein exceeded the NMVOC ceiling.
 Norway breached two ceilings, for NH3 and for NOx.

-What progress is being made in reducing emissions of the main air pollutants across Europe?
+What progress is being made towards reducing emissions of the main air pollutants across Europe?

 The National Emission Ceilings Directive (NECD) and the Gothenburg Protocol under the Convention on Long-range Transboundary Air Pollution (LRTAP Convention) set emission ceilings for European countries for sulphur oxides (SOx), nitrogen oxides (NOx), non-methane volatile organic compounds (NMVOC), and ammonia (NH3).
 The NECD emission ceilings had to be met by 2010, and maintained at levels lower than the ceilings for all subsequent years.
 The 2012 amended Gothenburg Protocol sets 2010 ceilings for these four pollutants and for 2020 it also includes ceilings for primary fine particulate matter (PM2.5) emissions (see indicator Specification for details).